 To streamline the workflow in Max, the system units should be set in millimeters.
 Navigate to ‘Customize Menu’ and click on ‘Units Setup’ to accomplish this.
 The Display Units can be set as per your convenience.
 You need to turn on ‘Use Real-World Texture Coordinates‘from ‘Customize Menu’ under ‘General Preferences’ for using commonly used measurement options for defining texture dimensions. .

-Modelling using 3DS Max
+Modeling using 3DS Max

 The complexity arises when you have to place different furniture and object in perspective across the room.
 3DS Max provides tools for creating complex models but you have to master their use and learn how to sync their usage with other tools for spectacular outcomes.
 You can use Boolean and lofting tools for making provisions for undulated shapes in trim.
 Revolve profile tools have to be used for creating complicated profiles for spindles.
 Other tools need to be used for creating different shapes of varying complexities.

-You can get around the demanding task of learning the usage of all modeling tools for architectural visualization and the like in 3DS by importing models readily available as free download or for a price.
+You can get around the demanding task of learning the usage of all modeling tools for architectural visualization and the like in 3DS by importing models readily available as a free download or for a price.

 Importing readymade models